TeselaGen/openVectorEditor/README.md

 //file where you want to display the editor: import DemoEditor from '../DemoEditor';
-var {withEditorInteractions, withEditorProps, veSelectors, HoverHelper} = SelectInsertEditor import {CircularView, LinearView, CutsiteFilter} from 'teselagen-react-components';
+var {withEditorInteractions, withEditorProps, veSelectors} = SelectInsertEditor import {CircularView, LinearView, CutsiteFilter} from 'teselagen-react-components';

 var CutsiteFilterConnected = withEditorProps(CutsiteFilter)